Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/b0ecb10c-5456-46ae-a638-2f6625a038be)
 *Figure 154: Image of a Well that you can spend 1000 souls in to obtain 30 extra health in a Corridor.
 With the clairvoyance item in use for the visual effect.
 Image Taken By: Steven Grevera*

 For the price of 1000 souls, upon finding this well in a room, you can add 30 additional maximum health to your character for the duration of that level’s journey permanently.
-This effect persists even through death but does not persist beyond an exit/completion of a level, or a “Game Over”.
+This effect persists even through death but does not persist beyond an exit/completion of a level or a “Game Over.”

 ![image](https://github.com/user-attachments/assets/87662bfb-61b9-45a8-8433-3665f3251b0e)
-*Figure 155: Image of the players maximum health increased and restoring to full after spending 1000 souls at the well in clairvoyance vision still.
+*Figure 155: Image of the player's maximum health increased and restoring it to full after spending 1000 souls at the well in clairvoyance vision still.
 Image Taken By: Steven Grevera*